unlox775/project-roe/README.md

     - `-h` or `--help`: Displays the help content, providing an overview of the available options.

 - **Session**:
-    - `--session [session-name]`: Defines the session name for your project.
+    - `--session [session-name]`: Defines the session name for your app.
 This session name is crucial, especially when using the bookmarklet.
 It serves as the identifier for the session.
 The name should not contain spaces or special characters, and it will be automatically converted to lowercase.
 For instance, "ElvisStoryGen2023" is an acceptable session name.

 - **Input**:
     - `--input "[string]"`: Allows users to pass in a string input directly from the command line.
-    - Alternatively, if no input is provided and the project expects one, the program will pause and wait for the user to provide the input via standard input.
+    - Alternatively, if no input is provided and the app expects one, the program will pause and wait for the user to provide the input via standard input.

 - **Human Input**:
     - `--human_input "[string]"` or `--human-input "[string]"`: Used to provide human-specific input, suggestions, or ideas.
 This is distinct from the regular input and is designed to capture insights from the user.